rapidpunches/ocean/README.md

 Current creative goals:

-~~Making tiles (for water, sand, coral, and rock).~~ -Making new marine animal packs.
+~~Making tiles (for water, sand, coral, and rock).~~
+* Making new marine animal packs.
 ~~Saving .png, .gif, and .svg verisons of sprites~~ (TexturePacker isn't free and I tried the freetrial- it has limited features).
--Learning Lua
+* Learning Lua
--Making a game in TIC-80 (This is in-progress!)
+* Making a game in TIC-80 (This is in-progress!)
--Learning GDScript?
+* Learning GDScript?
--Making a game with GodotEngine
+* Making a game with GodotEngine
--Learning to animate with Blender2.8
+* Learning to animate with Blender2.8
--Make something with Twine?
+* Make something with Twine?
 ~~A pCloud

 Long term goals:

--A new mattress and bed frame.
+* A new mattress and bed frame.
--Getting a laptop that isn't heavy to carry that is capable of running the programs I use.
+* Getting a laptop that isn't heavy to carry that is capable of running the programs I use.

 (I just want to be able to try these and see what people are making games with to better understand what's needed).
--Getting a Pico-8 license?
+* Getting a Pico-8 license?
--Getting TexturePacker?
+* Getting TexturePacker?
 ~~-Pro Version of TIC-80~~ (I now have this!)
--Getting GameMaker Studio?
+* Getting GameMaker Studio?
--Unity... is actually subscription-based so I don't want to use it but I may try the free version sometime.
+* Unity... is actually subscription-based so I don't want to use it but I may try the free version sometime.
--Crocotile3D
+* Crocotile3D

 =======================================================================